What Sets Us Apart

 Broad Perspectives on Complex Issues

-Our courses integrate many local educators, people who live and work on Haida Gwaii, offering their first-hand experience, expertise, and well-developed opinions on issues examined in class.
+Our courses integrate many local community educators, people who live and work on Haida Gwaii, offering their first-hand experience, expertise, and well-developed opinions on issues examined in class.
 Field trips are often designed around these talks, allowing students to engage with guests in a variety of settings that reflect the context of the discussion.

 By including many voices and considering different ways of knowing, we hope to provide a broad perspective on complex issues as well as opportunities for meaningful exchanges and cross-cultural learning.
-Local educators are an integral and celebrated aspect of our approach to education.
+Local community educators are an integral and celebrated aspect of our approach to education.

 The Islands are our Classroom

 Our primary classroom is at the Haida Heritage Centre at Ḵay Llnagaay (Sea Lion Town), an award-winning multi-complex comprised of five contemporary cedar longhouses.
 This space includes the Haida Gwaii Museum, a carving shed for local artists, a performance house for community events, a bistro, a gift shop, classrooms, offices, and more.
 While the Haida Heritage Centre is an excellent classroom setting, our programs extend far beyond four walls and deep into the human and ecological communities of Haida Gwaii.
 We integrate frequent and diverse field trips to help ground course content and apply conceptual tools.
 In many ways, the Islands are our living, evolving classroom.

 Our programs blend classroom instruction with opportunities for direct, hands-on learning experiences.
 Experiential education supports personal growth as well as the development of valuable academic and professional skills.

 Through guided critical discussion and reflection, students are encouraged to explore new ways of thinking about and engaging with the world around them.
 Many of our alumni have found their experience to be transformative, inspiring a significant shift in their worldview.